codeforamerica/form-flow-starter/README.md

 * Inputs
 * Screens
 * Conditions
+* Validations

 Flows are the top-level construct.
-A flow has many inputs to receive user data (e.g. first name, zip code, email, uploads).
+A flow has many inputs to accept user data (e.g. first name, zip code, email, file upload).
+Each input can have zero to many validations.

 A flow also has many screens.
 Each screen can be made up of one or more inputs.
 A flow has an ordering of screens, and can use defined conditions to skip screens.
+Conditions are based on submitted inputs.
 Conditions can also be used on individual screens to show or hide content.

 ```mermaid
 erDiagram